Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hi this is Akash yewale and this is my contribution.
 This is my first contribution
 hello anuj thanks for this video.
-Very Helpful hello akash here............ this my
+Very Helpful to push pull understanding..